Iran’s election vetting body bars top moderates from running for presidency

 Larijani, who has backed the 2015 nuclear deal between Iran and six major powers and swung behind the ongoing Vienna talks aimed at reviving it, showed no sign of appealing against the Council ruling, tweeting: “Now that the election process has been conducted in this way, I have done my duty before God and my dear nation.”

-Ali Motahari, Larijani’s brother-in-law and a former lawmaker, wrote on Twitter that the Council rejected Larijani because his daughter lives in the US.
+Ali Motahari, Larijani’s brother-in-law and a former lawmaker, wrote on Twitter that the Council rejected Larijani because his daughter lives in the US, where she is studying medicine.

 The Council did not specify its reasoning behind the blocking of would-be candidates.